 Do you know how hard it is to get permission to sell New York City Subway memorabilia?
 Let's just say that we've been wanting to make these necklaces for a LONG time, and finally the MTA agreed to let us go for it.
-We bought pounds and pounds of old NYC transit tokens from their vaults, searching specially for ones with the iconic cut-out "Y".
-The smaller token, measuring 5/8" in diameter, was introduced in 1953.
+We bought pounds and pounds of old NYC transit tokens from their vaults, searching specially for ones with the iconic center pentagon and the cut-out "Y".
+The smaller Y token, measuring 5/8" in diameter, was introduced in 1953.
 At that time, train fare was 15 cents.
 We've put this tiny coin on a vintage brass 20" chain.
-In 1970, the price to ride rose to 30 cents, and a new, bigger token was introduced.
+In 1970, the price to ride rose to 30 cents, and a new, bigger Y token was introduced.
 This 7/8" wide coin hangs from a sturdier 26" brass chain, and is suitable for wear by men as well as women.
+And we just acquired some 1990's-era tokens with pentagon cut-outs.
+At this point, the fare to ride the subway rose to a then-shocking $1.50.
 Metrocards replaced brass subway tokens for good in 2003.
 Now, these pieces of NYC history are mostly melted down for scrap metal, but we see their nostalgic value.
 I still remember when my dad carried a roll of them in his coat pocket.